nsrau/azure-docs.it-it/articles/iot-hub/iot-hub-rm-template.md

     }
     ```

-5. Aggiungere il codice seguente al metodo **CreateIoTHub** per inviare i file di modello e di parametri a Azure Resource Manager:
+5. Add the following code to the **CreateIoTHub** method to submit the template and parameter files to the Azure Resource Manager:

     ```
     var createResponse = client.Deployments.CreateOrUpdate(